 The Tenement Museum offers interesting programs, events, and experiences beyond our regularly scheduled tours that provide visitors the opportunity to explore the themes of migration and immigration through the history of food, music, health, politics, and more.

-Every Thursday the Tenement Museum hosts special tours, programs, and events not offered daily.
+Every Thursday evening the Tenement Museum hosts special tours, programs, and events not offered daily.

 Costumed Interpreter Tours: